Respect for the Aged Day - September

 Respect for the Aged Day

-Respect For The Aged Day is an annual Japanese holiday dedicated to the older generation.
-It is celebrated every third Monday in September; in 2022, it falls on September 19th.
-It allows you to express gratitude to the elderly, and spend time with your relatives.
+Respect for the Aged Day is an annual Japanese holiday dedicated to honoring the older generation.
+It is observed every third Monday in September.
+This day offers an opportunity to express gratitude to elders and spend quality time with family members.

 History

-There are several theories regarding the choice of this particular date.
-The most popular one says that on September 15, Prince Shotoku opened a nursing home.
+There are several theories about the choice of date, the most popular being that on September 15, Prince Shotoku opened a nursing home.

-When is Respect for the Aged Day celebrated in 2023?
+When is Respect for the Aged Day in 2025?

 Respect for the Aged Day is observed on the third Monday of September each year.